Music and Muzak

 So is the culture actually slowing down?
 Are we complacently sitting back while songs wash over us for years?

 Again, yes and no. It’s an absolute crime that Imagine Dragons remained on the charts for 87 weeks.
 It’s an absolute crime that the worst movies make the most money.
 It’s an absolute crime that books barely have to sell a few thousand copies to rate on most best seller lists.
-And, I think, it’s absolute crime that we turn to the Internet – mainly Facebook – for our news, entertainment, and cultural cues.
+And, I think, it’s an absolute crime that we turn to the Internet – mainly Facebook – for our news, entertainment, and cultural cues.

 And yet.
 If we look at this from an evolutionary standpoint we are simply looking at the death of the old ways of doing business.
 That Billboard keeps Uptown Funk floating high on its list means that Billboard is probably out of touch with what people are really listening to.
 That big books by flashy authors launch and sink immediately ignores the power of long tail ebooks and the ability to find books on Amazon long after they’re published, giving every title a very slow burn.
 And that TV has resorted to reality shows about investors looking at wacky investors shows that the medium has adapted to the zeitgeist and no longer defines it.